input-output-hk/partner-chains/docs/user-guides/registered.md

 The start-node wizard is used to start a partner chain node.
 Make sure that `cardano-node` is running with DB Sync running and fully synced.
 You will need to provide a link to postgreSQL server running with DB Sync as part of starting the node.

-1. Start the wizard: `./partner-chains-cli start-node`
+1. Start the wizard: `./partner-chains-cli start-node`.
 2. The wizard checks if all required keys are present.
 If not, it reminds you to the run the generate-keys wizard first, and exits.
-3. If the `chain-spec` file is not present, you should obtain it from the governance authority
+3. If the `chain-spec` file is not present, you should obtain it from the governance authority.
 4. The wizard checks the `partner-chains-cli-chain-config.json` file.
 If it is missing or invalid, you should obtain it from the governance authority.
-5. If the `db_sync_postgres_connection_string` is missing from the `partner-chain-cli-resources-config.json` file, the wizard prompts for it, using the default value `postgresql://postgres-user:postgres-password@localhost:5432/cexplorer`.
+5. If the `db_sync_postgres_connection_string` is missing from the `partner-chain-cli-resources-config.json` file, the wizard prompts for it using the default value `postgresql://postgres-user:postgres-password@localhost:5432/cexplorer`.
 6. The wizard outputs all relevant parameters and asks if they are correct.
 If not, you should edit the `partner-chains-cli-chain-config.json` and/or `partner-chain-cli-resources-config.json` files and run the wizard again.

 The wizard sets the required environment variables and starts the node.